gitgregoryjones/pseudo-test/README.md

 | DEBUG [any valid js express]                             | Wrap line in console.log and write to output line                                                        |

 ### Known Limitations
--- Multiline commands are not supported.
+-- Multi-line commands are not supported.

 -- Case of Commands is important: 'TEST' not equal 'TeSt'